SMC242/uni-notes/cs/HCI/Sensors.md

 # Pressure
 Types:
 - Grip (squeezing the phone)
+	- Using a force-sensitive resistor
 - Touch (pressing the screen)
+	- Using force sensors (barometric pressure sensors) below the screen

 - Can be useful for adding extra states
 -